 He attended Indiana University.
 He later edited a literary publication called Left Curve.

-When he was nineteen years old, he sent a story to
+When he was nineteen years old, he sent a story to Ernest Hemingway, who responded with positive feedback.

 His first wife, Ruth Epstein, worked for National Public Radio (NPR).
 He and Epstein raised two children.
 He later married Agneta Falk, a Swedish-born artist and writer.